javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 The essential part of HTML is tags, right?

 According to Document Object Model (DOM), every HTML-tag is an object.
 Nested tags are called "children".
 And the text inside it is an object as well.
-All these objects are accessible using Javascript, we'll see that now.
+All these objects are accessible using JavaScript, we'll see that now.

 ## An example of DOM